Modern American Style - Interior Design Inspiration

 -

-Hang a mix of art, photographs, or prints that reflect your story.
+Hang a mix of art, photographs and prints that tell your story.
 Modern American style isn’t sterile; it’s deeply personal.
 Use clean frames and generous mats to keep things crisp.
-Lean larger pieces on shelves or join a gallery wall for a curated touch without feeling cluttered.
+Lean bigger pieces on shelves or integrate them into gallery walls to keep it chic but not cluttered.

 -

-Choose storage pieces like credenzas, bookcases, or benches with understated profiles and integrated hardware.
-These keep clutter out of sight while contributing to the overall design.
-Look for mixed wood and metal finishes for a subtle nod to craftsmanship.
+Opt for storage pieces such as credenzas, bookcases, or benches with understated profiles and integrated hardware.
+They keep clutter out of sight and add to the overall aesthetics.
+What does “look for mixed wood and metal finishes” mean?

 -